University of BolognaAlma Mater Studiorum - Medicine and Surgery

 Year 4: Clinical Systems and Specialties

-A system-based study of diseases, covering internal medicine, surgery, and key specialties with integrated clinical training.
+An integrated approach to diseases of major organ systems, covering internal medicine, surgery, and key specialties with integrated clinical training.

 Year 5: Advanced Clinical Care